 The developers of Electra Protocol have carefully selected 1,500+ transactions per second (TPS) as the current benchmark to perform payments.
 This value was chosen as a good balance in order to avoid problems because of the blockchain trilemma.

 The maximum TPS number of Electra Protocol could theoretically be higher with the current blockchain, if the engineers were to adjust the characteristics of it (like other blockchains do, just to shine with a big TPS number).
-Currently the block size of Electra Protocol is 10 MB, and taking account an average size of 200 bytes per transaction, the blockchain could today easily process around 50,000 transactions, if desired.
+Currently the block size of Electra Protocol is dynamic, making it very fast.
+At a calculated rate of 10 MB, and taking account an average size of 200 bytes per transaction, the blockchain could ie. today easily process around 50,000 transactions, if desired.

 As a result, the current specifications have been selected – which are sufficient for the near to mid term needs.
 Additionally, the blockchain is today compatible also to the Lightning Network scaling solution, which runs on blockchain layer 2.